3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/rails_lessons/rails_helpers_forms.md

 ```bash
 $ rails routes
 ```
-We might see somethign like this:
+We might see something like this:

 ```bash
    Prefix Verb URI Pattern                     Controller#Action